BenOvermyer/benovermyer.com/content/blog/tutorial-dealing-with-disk-space-errors-in-linux.md

     sudo apt-get autoremove -y

 Try that first.
-If that doesn’t remove the old kernels, [this page](http://markmcb.com/2013/02/04/cleanup-unused-linux-kernels-in-ubuntu/) may help.
+If that doesn't remove the old kernels, [this page](http://markmcb.com/2013/02/04/cleanup-unused-linux-kernels-in-ubuntu/) may help.

 ### Script to check for directories with lots of files